1. What is Caritas Anchor House?

 7. Do residents have a choice of activities?

-Our unique Aspirations Programme provides a range of activities that address the entire needs of a person, from basic education to healthy physical and emotional wellbeing.
+Our programme provides a range of activities that address the entire needs of a person, from basic education to healthy physical and emotional wellbeing.

 8. What makes you different from other homeless charities?

 We actively strive to support people into paid employment and into independent living with their own tenancies.